neburtron/Lord-Game/README.md

 2 - Saves
 From there I am going to focus on save data.
 This is a pretty narritive focused game where what happens is generated as you go.
 Saving your stuff is pretty important.
 This is going to take some time, while rewriting Conversation.py I had saving in mind and know how user interactions through that script are going to happen.

+- Change it so that it deletes saves if they aren't played in.
+Needed for Conversation.py, runs first turn's prompts if it's told it is a new turn, and that happens if the main.py script runs the create new save thing.

 Prompts are going to be saved in Saves/{save}/Prompts, and this is going to include unused prompts, saved as Prompts.json, and used prompts as Prompts{turn number}.json.